 - The nutritious value of freshly milled flour is higher, and the flavor is better, as a result of the higher nutritional content.

-What is the healthiest type of flour?
+What is the healthiest flour for bread?

 Because whole wheat flour has a stronger flavor than white flour, the bigger the amount of whole wheat flour you use in your white flour recipe, the more noticeable the result will be.
 It is likely that you will not notice any change in flavor, color, or texture if you use only 25 percent whole wheat instead of white flour.

-Is Atta whole wheat flour?
+Can oat flour replace whole wheat flour?